jhartzell42/trickle/SPEC.md

     * `IF cond:` ... `ELIF cond:` ... `ELSE:`
     * `MATCH value:` ... `ON pattern:` ... `ON pattern:`
     * `STREAM`, `{` ... `}`
-* DONE WRITING stream
+* STOP WRITING stream
     * Terminates any `FOR` loops waiting for the stream
     * Further reads from other side will cause task to end
     * Further writes to this stream cause task to end
-* DONE READING stream
+* STOP READING stream
     * Promise never to read from again
     * Further reads from this stream cause task to end
     * Further writes from other side cause task to end
-* DONE ALL stream
+* STOP stream
     * Both! :-)
     * Nixes the task on the other side of this stream.
 Good fun!
     * Especially useful for using with `<--`